 Will China make that difference?
 In some areas, perhaps.
 But the workers’ living conditions may not improve in a tangible way.

-A major State-controlled Chinese corporation just signed a memorandum of agreement with Ghana Cocoa Board (whose board of directors is appointed by the government) whereby Ghana may receive up to 1.5 billion dollars in loans to develop the cocoa sector, including the processing of beans.
+A major State-controlled Chinese corporation just signed a memorandum of agreement with the Ghana Cocoa Board (whose board of directors is appointed by the government) whereby Ghana may receive up to 1.5 billion dollars in loans to develop the cocoa sector, including the processing of beans.
 In exchange, the Chinese would benefit from future cocoa and processed products, although the terms of the memorandum on this critical issue have not been made public.
-In July 2019, one of the first concrete steps was underway with an agreement between Ghana and China to build a $100 million chocolate factory in Sefwi-Wiaso, of which $60 million should be brought by Chinese partners and the remaining $40 million provided by Ghanaian investors (Dontoh, 2018; FurtherAfrica, 2019).
+In July 2019, one of the first concrete steps was underway: an agreement was signed between Ghana and China to build a $100 million chocolate factory in Sefwi-Wiaso. $60 million should be brought by Chinese partners and the remaining $40 million provided by Ghanaian investors (Dontoh, 2018; FurtherAfrica, 2019).

 It remains to be seen if the whole agreement will be confirmed, if this sort of big investments will be multiplied in the future and, if so and most importantly, how African workers and their environment are going to be treated.
 Meanwhile, the western chocolate rip-off goes on at the expense of Sub-Saharan Africans and overwhelmingly in favor of European and North American companies and retailers (Fountain and Huetz-Adams, 2018; Inkota et al., 2013).

 The chocolate market is but one of the businesses that could enable lots of Sub-Saharan Africans to make a good living in their homeland.
 If these businesses were to thrive in Africa, many people would rather stay home than endure the suffering of migration, which today is likely to result in rejection in Europe.